Ruturajn/Dotfiles/Arch-Config-Script/README.md

 This script installs all the needed packages and puts the config files in their respective folders ```~/.config/<Program-name>```.
 It also creates and configures a ```swapfile``` if the user requires it.

-**Note : This script is a work in progress, any damage caused to your system is solely your responsibility!**
+**Note : Please answer the questions asked by the script carefully, any damage caused to your system is solely your responsibility!**

 Since, that's out of the way now :smile: , you can run the script with the command :